jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 16
 17
 Active policies by entity and year of implementation.
 Source: OECD AI Policy Observatory (OECD.AI) and Microsoft internal tracking for 2023, January\-June.
-107Microsoft Digital Defense Report 2023
+107 Microsoft Digital Defense Report 2023
 Chapter 5 Innovating for Security and Resilience Working together to shape responsible AI continued
 10 years of global AI policy: active policies
 Active policies by entity and year of implementation.
 Source: OECD AI Policy Observatory (OECD.AI) and Microsoft internal tracking  for 2023, January\-June.
 GBR
 2022
 2021